The second gritty crime thriller in the Avison Fluke series by M. W. Craven, the acclaimed author of The Puppet Show and Black Summer.

 M. W. Craven was born in Carlisle but grew up in Newcastle, returning after 31 years to take up a probation officer position in Whitehaven, eventually working his way up to chief officer grade.
 Sixteen years later he took the plunge, accepted redundancy and became a full-time author.
 He now has entirely different motivations for trying to get inside the minds of criminals.

-His first novel featuring Washington Poe and Tilly Bradshaw, The Puppet Show, was published by Constable to huge acclaim, and was longlisted for the 2019 CWA Gold Dagger Award.
+His first novel featuring Washington Poe and Tilly Bradshaw, The Puppet Show, was published by Constable to huge acclaim, and it has since won the CWA Gold Dagger Award and been shortlisted for the Amazon Publishing Readers' Awards: Best Crime Novel, the Goldsboro Glass Bell Award and the Dead Good Reader Awards.

 M. W. Craven lives in Carlisle with his wife, Joanne.
 When he isn't out with his springer spaniel, or talking nonsense in the pub, he can usually be found at punk gigs and writing festivals up and down the country.